Shreeraksha3/GenAIChatbot/README.md

 pip install langchain langchain-community openai gradio huggingface_hub
 ```
 ### 3️⃣ Get Your OpenAI API Key
-1.Go to OpenAI API Keys
+1.Go to OpenAI API Keys\n
-2.Create a New Secret Key
+2.Create a New Secret Key\n
 3.Copy it and set it in your environment:

 ```bash